bruinen/vota/README.md

 ```

 That's it.
 Now your build includes both Java and JavaScript tests execution.
-In order to execute the latter individually just run `./gradlew npm-app:test`.
+In order to execute the latter individually just run `./gradlew frontend:test`.

 ## Summary